-Backing up using iTunes enables you to restore your iPad as a whole should anything go wrong.
-This will reinstate your all your Procreate files, documents, settings, brushes and color palettes, to the latest version of your backup.
-It would also allow you to transfer everything as you had it to a brand new iPad (hint hint Santa)!
+Backing up your whole ipad enables you to restore it should anything go wrong.
+This will reinstate all your Procreate files, documents, settings, brushes and color palettes, to the latest version of your backup.
+It would also allow you to transfer everything to a brand new iPad.

-You will however, need enough space on your computer to store this though as there isn’t a way to allocate a remote hard drive as the destination.
+You will however, need enough space on your computer to store this though, as there isn’t a way to allocate a remote hard drive as the destination.

-How to backup via iTunes
+How to backup via Finder

 Learn Calligraphy